klaveren/nuxt-overlay/README.md

 ### 👾 Props

 - **queueName** (string): The `queueName` is used to identify and differentiate between queues when rendering components.

   **default:** "default"

 - **position**: The `position` parameter is used to specify the position of the overlay component rendered on the screen.

   _top-left | top-center | top-right | center-left | center | center-right | bottom-left | bottom-center | bottom-right_

   **default:** "top-center".

 - **width** (string | number): The `width` parameter is used to specify the width of the overlay component rendered by the Nuxt Overlay.

   **default:** "33vw"

-- **duration** ( number | boolean): The `duration` property determines how long the overlay should be displayed (in milliseconds).
+- **duration** ( number | false): The `duration` property determines how long the overlay should be displayed (in milliseconds).
 If not provided, the default value from the `nuxtOverlayConfig` object will be used.
 Once the duration has elapsed, the overlay will automatically be removed.

   When `duration` is set to `false`, the overlay component will only be removed when the user clicks on the component.
 This can be useful when you want to display a message or notification to the user that they need to acknowledge before it disappears.

   **default:** 5000

 - **closeOnClick** (boolean) : The `closeOnClick` parameter is a boolean value that determines whether the Nuxt Overlay should be closed when the user clicks on it.

   **default:** true

 ### 👾 Api $overlay